Understanding the cash flow statement

 Use different reports to get a clear picture

-Investors, as well as creditors, check other financial statements in addition to the cash flow statement to understand how a business is performing.
+Investors, as well as lenders, check other financial statements in addition to the cash flow statement to understand how a business is performing.
 These include the balance sheet and income statement (also known as the profit and loss statement).
 In addition to these reports, financial ratios can help you understand if a company has enough cash or cash equivalents on hand to cover short-term liabilities.
-This includes using service coverage ratios to see if a firm can repay current liabilities without difficulty.
+This includes using service coverage ratios to see if a company can repay current liabilities without difficulty.

 A company might have sufficient liquid cash by getting loans secured with business assets.
 This won’t appear on the cash flow statement but on the reports mentioned earlier.
-For this reason, business lenders will want to check other reports, not just the CF statement, to get a clear picture of a company’s financial position.
+For this reason, business lenders will check other reports, not just the CF statement, to get a clear picture of a company’s financial position.

 Free cash flow (FCF)